-Start the genset and allow it to warm up for a few minutes before adding any electrical loads.
+4. Start the genset and allow it to warm up for a few minutes before adding electrical loads.

-Make sure that each of the appliances and tools are properly grounded and that power cords and equipment are in good working condition before connecting them to the genset.
+Make sure that each of the appliances and tools are properly grounded and that they are in good working condition before using them.